thepocagency/com.tpa.opensource.twitterapi/README.md

 ### To call a Twitter streaming URL:

-To execute Twitter calls with chaining method:
+To execute Twitter calls with chaining methods:

 ```
     List<TwitterStatus> statuses = new StreamingSearch(twitterAuthenticator, delayInSeconds, sizeLimit)